endoflife-date/endoflife.date/tools/unity.md

     latest: "2021.1.16"
     link: https://unity3d.com/unity/whats-new/2021.1.16

-# In the markdown section, ensure that the following are present:
-# 1. A one line statement about what the tool is, with a link to the primary website (in a quote)
-# 2. A short summary of the release policy, pointing out the EoL policy as well, if available.
-# 3. Any additional information that may be of interest
 ---
 > [Unity](https://unity.com/) is a cross-platform game engine developed by Unity Technologies, first announced and released in June 2005.
 The engine can be used to create three-dimensional (3D) and two-dimensional (2D) games, as well as interactive simulations and other experiences.

-Unity has two releases, the tech stream and LTS branches.
+Unity has two releases: Tech stream and LTS.

-Tech stream are released twice a year (each one receiving weekly updates), and are supported only until the next tech stream release is out.
+*Tech stream* releases are released twice a year (each one receiving weekly updates), and are supported only until the next tech stream release is out.

-Unity LTS releases which are released once a year are based off the previous tech stream branch, as of 2019 LTS, LTS releases offer two years of bi-weekly updates, then an additional year of monthly updates.
+*Unity LTS releases* are released once a year and are based off the previous tech stream branch.
+LTS releases offer two years of bi-weekly updates, then an additional year of monthly updates.

 Officially supported platforms as of Unity 2020 LTS are: